How making your dumb TV into a smart TV with a streaming device to watch Netflix, Amazon Prime, NOW TV and iPlayer will save you money

 Roku Express and Roku Streaming Stick +

-What you can watch: Netflix, Amazon Prime, NOW TV, iPlayer, ITV Hub, All 4, My 5, Google Play, YouTube, UKTV Play, Sky Store, Rakuten
+What you can watch: Netflix, Amazon Prime, NOW TV, iPlayer, Apple TV +, ITV Hub, All 4, My 5, Google Play, YouTube, UKTV Play, Sky Store, Rakuten

 One of the few I don’t own, but it’s possibly the best one if you watch all three of the main VOD services as it has apps for Netflix, Prime and NOW TV.

 There are two options.
 The basic one will be fine for most people, and should cost you around £30.
-If you want to watch in 4K (which is super high quality) you can buy a premium version, which normally costs £70.
-You’ll also need a 4K TV for this.
+If you want to watch in 4K (which is super high quality) you can buy a premium version, which normally costs £60.
+If you don’t have a 4K TV you can still use this and get full HD.

 Amazon Fire TV

-What you can watch: Netflix, Amazon Prime, iPlayer, All4, My 5, UKTV Play, Disney Life
+What you can watch: Netflix, Amazon Prime, iPlayer, All4, Apple TV+, My 5, UKTV Play, Disney Life

 You’ve got the pick of a Fire TV stick or the 4K Fire TV.
 Both come with Alexa, meaning you can talk to the remote to find the programme you want to watch.
 You can also pair the sticks with Amazon Echo speakers.